graysonpike/iliad-nlp/README.md

 # iliad-nlp
-Comparing different translations of the Iliad with NLP
+Comparing different translations of the Iliad with statistical analysis.

 ### Project Information